Omagari Hanabi - National Fireworks Competition 2026 Confirmed Flagship event

 - www.omagari-hanabi.com

 The Omagari National Fireworks Competition is widely considered the most prestigious fireworks event in Japan: the country's best pyrotechnicians compete head-to-head with shells they made themselves, judged on creativity and technical perfection, before a crowd of around 700,000 in a small Akita city.
-If you want to see the absolute state of the art of hanabi, this is the one — including a rare daytime fireworks division in the late afternoon.
+The program runs in two distinct sessions — a rare daytime division from 5:10pm to 6:00pm, using colored smoke instead of light, followed by the main nighttime competition from 7:00pm to 9:30pm.
+If you want to see the absolute state of the art of hanabi, this is the one.

 Background